-Medical and scientific knowledge about rare diseases is lacking.
+- Medical and scientific knowledge about rare diseases is lacking.
 The number of scientific publications about rare diseases continues to increase, particularly those identifying new syndromes.
 However, fewer than 1,000 diseases benefit from even minimal amounts of scientific knowledge.
 These tend to be the rare diseases that occur most frequently.

-- The EU’s Seventh Framework Programme for Research and Technological Development (FP7), which ran between 2007 and 2013, boosting research into rare diseases.
+- The EU’s Seventh Framework Programme for Research and Technological Development (FP7) ran between 2007 and 2013 boosting research into rare diseases.
 Its first phase focused on innovative and multidisciplinary projects investigating non-infectious, non-cancer rare diseases.
 This knowledge provides the basis for future development of new approaches to diagnose, treat and prevent rare diseases.